NachoColl/dotnet-cf4dotnet/README.md

 ### Running cf4dotNET tool

-To create the Cloudformation templates that you need to deploy your code on AWS, install the tool,
+Once your code is ready to deploy, you can use cf4dotnet to create the related AWS Cloudformation templates.
+To go, install the tool,

 ```bash
 dotnet tool install --global NachoColl.Cloudformation4dotNET --version 0.0.33